stefpiatek/cnv-patissier/README.md

     - The column names are:
         - sample_id: unique name for the sample
         - sample_path: full path to the bam file
-        - result_type :  samples that are known to have no CNVs can be either `normal_panel` or `normal`.
+        - result_type :  samples that are known to have no CNVs can be either `normal-panel` or `normal`.
 Samples which have a CNV are `positive`
-            - There should be at least 30 `normal_panel` samples, as many `positive` samples and a similar number of `normal` samples
+            - There should be at least 30 `normal-panel` samples, as many `positive` samples and a similar number of `normal` samples
         - Data for positive CNV samples:
             - cnv_call: if dupliation `DUP`, if deletion `DEL`.
 If you really have no way of knowing, please put `unknown`
             - chromosome: check prefix matches bed file, and reference genome.
 Can be left blank